42166710/42166710/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on python
-- 🌱 I’m currently learning how to suvive my Python class
+- 🌱 I’m currently learning how to survive my Python class

 -->